Advanced Core Web Vitals: LCP, INP, CDN & Real User Monitoring

 - Start with RUM Data: Implement

-on LCP image, preconnect to CDN origins, configure aggressive caching - Optimize INP: Break up long tasks with
+fetchpriority="high"on LCP image, preconnect to CDN origins, configure aggressive caching - Optimize INP: Break up long tasks with

-tipStart small: pick one page with poor Core Web Vitals scores, apply these techniques, measure the impact with RUM data, then expand to other pages.
+Don’t try to boil the ocean.
+Pick one page with poor Core Web Vitals scores, apply these techniques, measure the impact with RUM data, then expand to other pages.

 Conclusion